Seanna's Kitchen

 Old fashioned ham and bean soup just beginning to simmer in a pot.

 STEP 2: Add to Pot.
-In a large soup pot, combine soaked beans, 5 quarts of water, ham bone (or hocks), onion, celery, and carrots.
+In a large soup pot, combine soaked beans, 5 cups of water, ham bone (or hocks), onion, celery, and carrots.

 Ham and Bean soup simmering in a pot.